RCHENLAB/HOCCA_reproducibility/README.md

 # Human Ocular Surface Cell Atlas

 This repository contains code and analyses for the Human Ocular Surface Cell Atlas project within the HCA framework, with an emphasis on the [Eye Biological Network](https://www.humancellatlas.org/biological-networks/).
-Here, the ocular surface includes the cornea, limbus, and anterior sclera.
+Here, the ocular surface includes cornea, limbus, and anterior sclera.

 ## System requirements
 The pipeline is expected to run on standard Linux-based high-performance computing environments with R and Python installed.
 The full workflow was tested on Linux Rocky Linux 8.8 and above.
 No non-standard hardware required.